This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Two hours off the coast of Bali lies three desert islets, called the Gili Islands.
 Consisting of white sand beaches, palms trees, seashells and pristine turquoise waters; the Gilis are the epitome of a tropical paradise.

-20 years ago the Gilis were somewhat of a backpacker secret, but over the last five years or so, they have skyrocketed in popularity.
-I guess the secret is out!
-Or it probably hasn’t been a secret since the 80s, but at least it felt like it.
 These days the little archipelago are booming like nowhere else in Indonesia, new hotels, restaurants and tour operators are popping up all over.
-But somehow they’ve managed to keep the development in line with the islands own esthetics, you won’t see many concrete monstrosities here.
+But somehow they’ve managed to keep the development in line with the island’s own esthetics, you won’t see many concrete monstrosities here.

 How to get to the Gili Islands

-From Benoa the journey continues to pick up passengers in Padang Bai and then on to Gili T, Gili Air and Lombok.
+The boat departs daily from Serangan Harbor in Bali and stops at Gili T or Gili Air.
 Most of the fast boats don’t stop at Gili Meno so you’ll have to jump on a local boat from one of the two other islands.
-The additional 15-minute ride will cost you about 25k Rp. and departure is once in the morning and once in the afternoon.
+The additional 15-minute ride will cost you about 35k Rp. and departure is once in the morning and once in the afternoon.

-On my last visit to the Gilis/Lombok, I only paid 750k for a return ticket with Patagonia Express, which is super cheap.
-It also included pick-up and drop-off at my hotel in Bali.
-But of course, the price will depend on the season.
 Be sure to organize your ticket at least 24 hours in advance to avoid extra late reservation charges.
-And remember that if you plan ahead and book online sometime in advance you can save a lot of money!
 Always get a seat in the back if you get seasick easily, it’s usually quite a bumpy ride.
 And if you opt to sit on the roof you will most likely get soaked, consider yourself warned.
 If you look closely you might spot a dolphin or two!

 If crowded boats aren’t your cup of tea, then you should charter a helicopter with Air Bali.
 They have over 20 years experience and a 100% safety rate, at least their website says so.
 The 45-minute flight from Bali to Gili T for a maximum of 5 people will run you about 41 million Rp / $3000 / 25500 nok.